CypherPoet/SwiftUIColorUtils/README.md

 ## 🏷 License

-`MyPackageName` is available under the MIT license.
+`CypherPoetSwiftUIThemeColorUtils` is available under the MIT license.
 See the [LICENSE file](./LICENSE) for more info.

-## Steps For Using This Template

-- [ ] Rename instances of `MyLibraryName` to the library's product name.
-- [ ] Rename files and directories with names of `MyLibraryName` to the library's product name.
-- [ ] Rename instances of `MyPackageName` to the library's Swift package name.
-- [ ] Update supported platforms as appropriate.
-- [ ] Delete this section.